 We had already seen many incredible beaches and coastline all around the south coast of Western Australia, but Rottnest Island was again a great surprise.
 I found the southern beaches of the island particularly beautiful, but West End was my favourite part as I love rocks and more dramatic landscapes.
 And it’s always a great pleasure to spot seals!

 Rottnest Island is reputed for snorkelling.
 Although it was a beautiful day with 25° to 30°, the water wasn’t hot at all.
 I’m now very used to the temperatures in Queensland, and I look ridiculous when I have to enter the cold water.
 My love for underwater life still made me do it.
 Was it worth it?
 Well, I’m not sure about that.

 For those who unconditionally love snorkelling and those who haven’t done it a lot, make sure you have your snorkelling gear to have a look down there.

-I recommend taking your time when you’re on Rottnest Island.
+I recommend taking your time for this Rottnest Island day trip itinerary.
 With only a day trip to explore the island, you may feel like you should move quickly from one spot to another.
 But if you’re patient enough to wait for people to leave, you can easily enjoy the place by yourself.
 Little Salmon Bay was packed when we arrived at 12 pm.
 45 minutes later, after the bus left, there was only us and another couple.
 The experience is very different when the place got quiet.

-Rottnest Island day trip itinerary: visit of the lighthouse
+Rottnest Island day trip itinerary: visit the lighthouse